-When you’re planning to buy a home in Malaysia, one of the most important factors banks will look at is your Debt-To-Service Ratio (DSR).
+When you’re planning to buy a home in Malaysia, one of the most important factors banks will consider is your Debt-to-Service Ratio (DSR).
 It plays a crucial role in determining your home loan eligibility, the amount you can borrow, and whether your loan application gets approved.

 Everything you need to know about DSR